OpenVisualCloud/Media-Transport-Library/app/sample/README.md

 ## 1. Introduction

-The dir incldue the simple sample code for how to develop application quickly based on Kahawai library.
+The dir include the simple sample code for how to develop application quickly based on Kahawai library.

 ## 2. Pipeline samples which based on get/put APIs